January 29, 2025

 She also revealed plans to construct a hydro-solar power plant at Assop Falls in Riyom LGA to further boost the state’s energy capacity.

-Mr. Tinyan Ogiehor, Senior Stakeholders Engagement Manager at NISHP, explained that the project will install solar mini-grids at 25 PHCs.
-These installations will improve healthcare services and support economic activities within the facilities.
+According to Tinyan Ogiehor, Senior Stakeholders Engagement Manager at NISHP, the project will install solar mini-grids at the 25 PHCs, which will not only improve healthcare services but also support local economic activities.
 “Beyond powering the PHCs, this project will enhance the operations of 75 small businesses located within these facilities.
 For this phase, at least one PHC per LGA will benefit,” Ogiehor said.

-To ensure proper execution, a nine-member Steering Committee has been set up, with Mr. Ponzing Gamde, Executive Director of the Plateau Energy Corporation, serving as the chairman.
-Commissioner for Health Cletus Shrunk is the co-chair, while Secretary to the State Government Samuel Jatau is also a member.
+To ensure proper execution, a nine-member Steering Committee has been established, with Ponzing Gamde, Executive Director of the Plateau Energy Corporation, serving as chairman.
+Commissioner for Health Cletus Shurk is the co-chair, while Secretary to the State Government Samuel Jatau is also a member.

-Governor Mutfwang assured stakeholders that his administration will monitor the project’s progress to guarantee its success.
+Governor Mutfwang assured stakeholders that his administration will closely monitor the project’s progress to ensure its success.
 “Considering the importance of this initiative, we invested in it, and we are committed to ensuring that our people reap the benefits it brings,” he said.

-The NISHP project marks a significant milestone in Plateau State’s efforts to enhance healthcare services.
-By providing reliable electricity to PHCs, the initiative will improve service delivery and patient care.
-With EU support and government investment, the project is expected to transform healthcare infrastructure.
-Residents — particularly in rural areas — will benefit from improved medical services and access to essential treatments.
+The NISHP project marks a significant milestone in Plateau State’s efforts to transform its healthcare infrastructure.
+By providing reliable electricity, the initiative is poised to improve service delivery and patient care, especially for rural residents who will gain better access to essential medical treatments.

 You may also like